 It is said that Arnolfo, like his contemporaries, would have designed the interior to be covered in frescoes and that their having not been carried out, or having been removed, results in an 'unsightly appearance', as one old guidebook (by Edmund G. Gardner) puts it.

 There's a lot to see in Santa Croce, most of it wonderful, but some of it not.
 The nave of the church is full of pompous monuments and the aforementioned altarpieces by lesser-known artists of the late 16th century, contemporary with Vasari and his building the new altars, and his sweeping away the original decoration.
-They can safely be appreciated in the five minutes it takes you to wince at Vasari's mediocre monument to Michelangelo and get the OK tombs of Galileo (surrounded by 13th-century fresco fragments), Dante and Machiavelli looked at.
+They can safely be appreciated in the five minutes it takes you to wince at Vasari's mediocre monument to Michelangelo and get to the OK tombs of Galileo (surrounded by 13th-century fresco fragments), Dante and Machiavelli looked at.
 Galileo had been hastily buried in secret under the bell tower in 1642.
 A planned monument was forbidden by Pope Urban VIII due to Galileo's 'very false and erroneous opinion'.
 So his monument was not built until 1737, with funds left in the will of Vincenzo Viviani, his favourite pupil, who is buried beside him.
 The large pavement tomb of Ghiberti is half way up the left aisle, after the forth chapel.
 On the wall behind hangs a nice small Pieta by Bronzino.

-Also unmissable is Donatello's lovely gilded limestone Cavalcanti Tabernacle on the wall in the right aisle before the transept (see right).
+Also unmissable is Donatello's lovely gilded macigno (pietra serena) Cavalcanti Annunciation on the wall in the right aisle before the transept (see right).
 This Annunciation was the work which made Donatello's name, according to Vasari.
-The complete complement of putti on the top was restored only relatively recently.
+It replaced an earlier family tomb.
+The complete complement of putti (aka spiritelli) on the top was restored only relatively recently.
 In 1894 the two central reclining putti were found in storage here and were not restored to the tabernacle until 1900.
+The 20th century also saw the removal of the whitewash which had covered the monument later in imitation of marble.